slicer69/SenseHAT/README.md

 hours in green and minutes in red.
 The Clock program runs until it is terminated, usually by pressing Ctrl-C.

+The Clock program will change the colour of the digits on the LED display once per hour.

+The Clock program accepts one parameter.
+By default the clock displays time in a 24 hour format (13:45).
+Passing the parameter "12" on the command line will cause the clock to display time in a 12 hour format (1:45).

 ## Compass